oslabs-beta/BetterImage.JS/README.md

 BetterImage component uses `ImportAll` syntax to import all converted images to the rendering webpage.
 This step requires file-loader to disable the `esModule` by setting it to `false`.

+### 3.2 Why is Installation so Difficult?
+BetterImage leverages ES6 syntax `importAll` to  dynamically reference the converted images.
+For BetterImage to leverage this feature, WebPack in the node_modules folder configuration must be modified.

 ## 4 Results